The Archbishop Iakovos Library and Learning Resource Center

 Our affiliation with the BTI affords students and faculty of Holy Cross Greek Orthodox School of Theology the opportunity to utilize the collections of the libraries, either in person, or by the BTI courier who picks up and drops off books to each member library at the request of a patron.

-If you should need these services, please make an Interlibrary Loan Request at the Circulation Desk.
+If you should need these services, please make an Interlibrary Loan Request at the Circulation Desk or online via the Library's website.
 You will be contacted when the book(s) arrives.

 Students and faculty borrowing materials from BTI libraries are subject to the conditions of each member library.
 Hellenic College/Holy Cross will enforce the regulations of all BTI libraries.

 IX.
 Reserve Books and Materials